devlooped/GitInfo/README.md

 	PM> Install-Package GitInfo

-By default, if the containing project is a C# or VB project, a compile-time generated source file will contain all the git information and can be accessed from anywhere within the assembly, as constants in a `ThisAssembly` (partial) class and its nested `Git` static class:
+By default, if the containing project is a C#, F# or VB project, a compile-time generated source file will contain all the git information and can be accessed from anywhere within the assembly, as constants in a `ThisAssembly` (partial) class and its nested `Git` static class: